Derm

 3. Fabry Disease (Lysosomal Storage Disease)

-1. May present with Angiokeratomas on the penile shaft, suprapubic region or Sacrum
+1. Presents with multipls Angiokeratomas on the penile shaft, suprapubic region, thighs, buttocks or Sacrum (bathing suit distribution)

 2. Fabry Disease is associated with Renal Failure, Cardiomyopathy, Hypertension, Anhidrosis and neuropathic pain